A classic blast from my past and still one of my favourite week day winter feasts. Why stop making tasty meals just because fashions change?

 - 6 cloves garlic, crushed

-- 2 tbs cumin seeds, crushed lightly
+- 2 tbs cumin seeds, lightly dry toasted and crushed a little

 - 1 kg ground beef